LCP LCP LCP

 Consistency is important because it adds credibility to your message.
 Your message needs to reflect the realities of the teams to whom you are speaking, and it needs to be consistent with what you are doing in the organization.
 That means that if or when changes are being made that impact your teams for good or bad, address them.
 Your message will feel much more genuine if it’s in line with what your teams are experiencing.

-Energy and Empathy:
+Energy and Empathy

 Focus on their effort, not performance metrics.
 Whether your team is performing above or below expectations, this is your opportunity to address the hard work the team has expended.
-If they have put in long hours, sacrificed weekends, all in the face of the uncertainty of the past 20 months, let them know that you see that and how much you appreciate it.
+If they have put in long hours and sacrificed weekends, all in the face of the uncertainty of the past 20 months, let them know that you see that and how much you appreciate it.
 Be genuine and explicit: Pick something specific the team has done, thank them, and connect it back to the organization’s greater strategy.
 Show them how their work contributed to the whole enterprise.

 This is the time to clearly lay out the ways in which the team can continue to contribute to the strategy and organization, rather than hold people’s feet to the fire.
 Remind your teams how vital their work is now and will be going forward.
 Again, be specific.
 A general “your work is important to our success” will fall flat.
 Instead, show them how their work contributes now — and how it will in the future — and why it’s important for that team to do it.
 Framed in the right way, accountability can reinforce your team’s connection to your mission and strategy and can motivate and inspire them to deliver to the highest standards.